creekorful/bathyscaphe/README.md

 # How to start the crawling process

-Since the API is explosed on localhost:15005, one can use it to start the crawling process:
+Since the API is exposed on localhost:15005, one can use it to start the crawling process:

 using trandoshanctl executable: